 - Section I – Background information on the Toppers Pizza franchise opportunity, including relevant news updates

-- 2018 average gross sales for all Toppers Pizza restaurants (both affiliate-owned and franchised) that were open as of December 30, 2018, and that had been open and operating for at least one full fiscal year, at least two full fiscal years, at least three full fiscal years, at least four full fiscal years, and at least five full fiscal years, respectively
+- 2020 average, median, highest, and lowest gross sales for all Toppers Pizza restaurants (both affiliate-owned and franchised) that were open as of December 27, 2020, and that had been open and operating for at least one full fiscal year, at least two full fiscal years, at least three full fiscal years, at least four full fiscal years, and at least five full fiscal years, respectively

 Section I – Background Information

 24 Things You Need to Know About the Toppers Pizza Franchise

 1. At the end of October 2020, Toppers Pizza announced the appointment of Greg Wold as vice president of marketing.
 Wold is no stranger to building iconic moments for brands vying for a turn from emerging to established.
 The award-winning former marketing executive played a key role in defining the voice of brands like Jersey Mike’s Subs, Jimmy John’s Gourmet Sandwiches, and Intelligentsia Coffee.
 Now, the agency vet will be applying his expertise to taking Wisconsin-based pizza franchise Toppers Pizza on a pathway to becoming a legendary American pizza company.

 2. Scott Gittrich, founder and president of Toppers Pizza, said, “I am extremely happy and proud to announce that Greg Wold has joined the Toppers team as the VP of Marketing.
 Greg has spent the last 20-plus years helping restaurant brands discover who they are, how to message that to the world, and then blowing them up.”